The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 - the relationship of the proposed budget to the outlined project

-For examples of elements that made some recent proposals compelling, please see the section below entitled Examples of Strong Proposals.
+For examples of elements that made some recent proposals compelling, please see Examples of Strong Proposals below.

 Pair or Group Projects